vm910/underrail-mutagen-solver/README.md

 ## Search method

-The solver employs a priority search, which proved to be much better than BFS.
+The solver employs a priority search or "Best first search" as the scholars say, which proved much better than the other BFS (breadth first search).
 This method uses a [priority queue](https://docs.python.org/3/library/heapq.html) to manage and explore different combinations of reagents, focusing on the most promising paths first.
 Each potential combination of reagents, or state, is assigned a priority based on a heuristic function.
 The states with higher priority (i.e., closer to the goal) are explored first.
 The method also employs a safeguard, where if a solution is not found after 2500 iterations, it will terminate.
 This was added to prevent the search from going on indefinitely.

 ### Heuristic Function